asomlo/sidewalk-doc-maptest/README.md

 # Sidewalk Doc MapKit test

 A test for the MapKit portion of the [Sidewalk Doc](https://github.com/ChallaHalla/sidewalkDocMobileApp) mobile app.
-Code from this repo has been integrated into the Sidewalk Doc app.
+Code from this repo has been integrated into multiple ViewControllers of the Sidewalk Doc app.

-Demonstrates how to:
+This test demonstrates how to:

 - Get Location Services (both in-app and in the background) permission from user.